 Wichita is known for its affordability, so it’s no surprise that the city is full of affordable and free things to do.
-From the iconic Keeper of the Plains to outdoor art, it’s easy to visit Wichita, and stay on budget.
-Here’s our list to get you started.
+From the iconic Keeper of the Plains sculpture to unique outdoor art, it’s easy to visit Wichita, and stay on budget.

 The centerpiece of Wichita, the Keeper of the Plains, is a striking 44-foot tall steel sculpture by Blackbear Bosin, which stands at the confluence of the Big and Little Arkansas Rivers.
 At nightfall throughout the year, the Ring of Fire surrounding the Keeper of the Plains is lit for 15 minutes.
 It’s a popular and lively gathering place for locals and visitors of all ages and is completely free.
 If visiting during the day, step inside the Mid-America All-Indian Center to learn even more about the history and culture behind this Wichita icon.
 The Mid-America All-Indian Center features almost 30 other pieces of Blackbear Bosin's artwork and much more inside.
 Admission ranges from $3 to $7.

 Take a walk and learn about people and places of the area and Kansas in walking paths in downtown Wichita.
-The Art Trail, Wichita Historic Trail, Exploration Trail, African American Trail, American Indian Trail, Tallgrass Film Festival Trail and People of Kansas Trail go through the heart of Wichita.
+The Art Trail, Wichita Historic Trail, Exploration Trail, African American Trail, American Indian Trail, Tallgrass Film Festival Trail and People of Kansas Trail go through the heart of the City.

 Kids can learn about Kansas habitats at the Great Plains Nature Center.
 It’s free to visit the indoor displays – where you can see a 2,200-gallon aquarium with native fish and tall- and short-grass prairies with preserved native animals in the Koch Natural Habitat – and wander the trails.
-The center offers several free, ongoing, year-round activities, like Naturally Crafty for all ages from 10 a.m. to noon Tuesdays; Story Time for kids ages 6 and younger at 11 a.m.
-Wednesdays; and Naturalist in the Know for all ages from 1 to 4 p.m.
-Saturdays.
+The center offers several free, ongoing, year-round activities, like Little Nature Lovers (Thursdays 9:30 a.m.), Wildflower Walks (every 4th Saturday 9 a.m.), Nature Journal Club (every 2nd Saturday 9 a.m.), Creature Features (every 1st Monday) and Senior Wednesdays (every 5th Wednesday 10 a.m.).

 Incredible hiking trails, green spaces and adventures are all around Wichita and surrounding communities that you can enjoy for free.
-Wichita’s more than 125 parks and greenways covering nearly 5,000 acres makes it easy to enjoy nature.
+Wichita’s more than 144 parks and greenways covering over 5,000 acres makes it easy to enjoy nature.
 In addition to hiking trails, Wichita has more than 26 miles of bicycle paths following scenic areas such as the banks of the Arkansas River, giving the cyclist a safe, easy and enjoyable ride.
 Scattered throughout downtown are Wichita’s bike share program, Bike Share ICT.
 Users can borrow the bicycles through an hourly membership, at a rate of $3 an hour.
 Visitors can also explore Wichita on electric scooters available for rent downtown for just $1 to activate and $0.15/minute after that.

 At the approximate center of the city of Wichita, you’ll find Riverside Park.
 Flanked by the Arkansas River on three sides, this park features a children’s playground, an interactive fountain and a Kansas Wildlife Exhibit that locals call the “Riverside Zoo.”
 Families with young children can stay entertained for hours here without paying a cent.
 After a morning playing in the park, swing by Songbird Juice Co. or R Coffeehouse for some refreshment.
 Both are located nearby in one of Wichita’s most charming neighborhoods.